BEXIS2/bexis2-core-ui/README.md

 # bexis-core-ui

+## 0.4.17
+- Add aria-label to Table and other components
+- Facets
+  - Add aria-label to Facets component
+  - sort by count if exists, reorder more view, truncate long names,
+- Search
+  - Add aria-label to Search component
+- Table: add column

 ## 0.4.16
 - Facets
   - Replaces groups array with a writable store to re-render component on data manipulation.